mmbman/Katagiri/1986-10-18-Shobogenzo-Kokyo-Talk-1.md

 So this is just like a person looks at person.
 You look at yourself.

 Or maybe, there is a Zen story that if you look at the well, the well looks at you.
-So well and you are the same.
+So the well and you are the same.
 The donkey pokes his head into the well and looks at his face, and then [when the] donkey looks at the well, the well looks at the donkey.
 Finally, donkey looks at donkey, well looks at well.
 Because donkey and well: in the donkey, there is a well, in the well there is a donkey.
 So who is seeing whom?

 Nothing.
 Just when you see the donkey, the donkey looks at what?
 Donkey.

 This is exactly the state of the functioning of the mirror.

-And,
+And:

 > The present self and the world are both the inside and outside of the mirror.
 There is no difference such as self and others, both of them being visible as one whole.
 Others are self and self is others.